wp-plugins/contact-form-manager/readme.txt

 <?php echo do_shortcode( '[xyz-cfm-form id=1]' ); ?>

 = 7.
-I want to use contact form in my language, not in English.
+I want to use contact-form in my language, not in English.
 How can I do that ? =

 For changing language of contact form, please check the [how-to-change-the-language-in-contact-form-manager](http://docs.xyzscripts.com/contact-form-manager/how-to-change-the-language-in-contact-form-manager/ "Contact Form Manager Documentation - Changing Language") section in our docs.

 = 8.
-Why is not CAPTCHA working in my contact form ? =
+Why is not CAPTCHA working in my contact-form ? =

 We are using 2 types of captcha in the contact form plugin.